WICG/attribution-reporting-api/AGGREGATE.md

 Reports will not be delayed to the same extent as they are for event level reports.
 The browser will delay them with a random delay between 10 minutes to 1 hour, or with a small delay after the browser next starts up.
+The mininum 10 minutes delay allows regretful users to have a chance to delete the reports.
 The browser is free to utilize techniques like retries to minimize data loss.

 * The `scheduled_report_time` will be the number of seconds since the Unix Epoch (1970-01-01T00:00:00Z, ignoring leap seconds) to align with